Here’s a guide on how to choose the perfect trek pants without losing your mind.

-Apart from keeping you dry, the polyamides in trek pants can also keep you dry, shares Senior Trek Leader Dushyant Sharma.
+Apart from keeping you dry, the polyamides in trek pants can also keep you warm, shares Senior Trek Leader Dushyant Sharma.

 To address this, good trek pants are made of stain and dirt-resistant fabrics.
 Again, polyamides are great at this.
-And Vishnu Benne, Head of FinOps at Indiahikes wears the Men’s Mountain Trekking Modular Trousers – TREK 100 on treks.
+And Vishnu Benne, who was heading FinOps at Indiahikes wears the Men’s Mountain Trekking Modular Trousers – TREK 100 on treks.